home catalog search luxury villas contact us find yourself in italy

 How do I mail a letter or post card in Italy?

-Mail service from Italy is improving but sometimes seems painfully slow.
-Postcards get last priority and you can expect to beat them home if you are staying in Italy two weeks or less!
+Mail service from Italy has greatly improved.
+However, postcards get last priority and you can expect to beat them home if you are staying in Italy two weeks or less.
 It is always a good idea to place them in an envelope and send them letter rate.
-Look for the post office "La Posta" in the center of town and make sure that you send your mail "posta aerea" (airmail).
+Look for the post office “La Posta” in the center of town and make sure that you send your mail “posta aerea” (airmail).

 top of page